elliottdanielp/Bike_Sharing/README.md

 - Men use bikes more then women

 # Summary
-Bikeshare services are popular in busy areas, where occupied real estate is densely packed and parking spaces may be scarce.
-The user base is made up mostly of male subscribers, providing regular income to the program.
+Bikeshare services are popular in busy areas, where real estate is densely packed and parking spaces may be scarce.
+The user base is made up mostly of male subscribers.
 A bike repair plan is a must especially for the bikes used in the most popular areas.
 More outreach should be done to attract female riders, but male users seem a reliable market.
 And main usage seems focused around morning and evening commute times.

 A few additional visualizations would be starting and ending locations during morning and evening rush hour time-windows, to display the flow of traffic between neighborhoods at peak hours.
-Along with average trip duration by birth year and gender, to explore if there was any difference in male or female or un-gendered riders as they age.
+Along with average trip duration by birth year and gender, to explore if there was any difference in riders as they age.